zhetai/elysia/docs/Customising/creating_your_own_tools.md

 - `end` (optional): A bool denoting whether the tool is capable of ending the entire decision tree.
 For example, a `text_response` tool can end the process, but a `query` tool cannot.
 This is because a query tool returns some information which is then parsed by the decision tree _afterwards_, to see if the retrieved information was worthwhile.
 Note that setting `end=True` does not guarantee that after this tool is finished running, the decision process ends, it only allows the model to choose that performing this action _can_ end the tree.
 - `**kwargs` (required)

+The `logger` can be automatically assigned to the initialisation of the tool and is passed by default into the Elysia decision tree.
+Save this as `self.logger = logger` to use it in the tool call later.

 ## Tool Call

 The tool should have an _async_ `__call__` method,